spinnaker/spinnaker.github.io/guides/operator/webhook-custom-trust-store.md

 After creating the key store with the above command, you can add additional CAs to the keystore by running the same command but supplying a different CA certificate and alias.
 You'll be prompted for the keystore password before the new CA can be added.
-As this trust store will augment the default trust store, there is no need to add all of the root CAs to this custom trust store; only CAs that are not in the default trust store need to be added.
+As this trust store will augment the default trust store, you don't need to add all of the root CAs to this custom trust store; only CAs that are not in the default trust store need to be added.

-## Configuring Spinnaker to use the trust store
+## Configure Spinnaker to use the trust store

-The trust store can be configured via Halyard as follows:
 ```bash
 hal config webhook trust edit --trustStore <path-to-trust-store> --trustStorePassword
 hal config webhook trust enable